 - a.
 The gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset.
-The accumulated depreciation at the date of revaluation is adjusted to equal the difference between the gross carrying amount and - b. the carrying amount of the asset after taking into account any accumulated impairment - c.
+The accumulated depreciation at the date of revaluation is adjusted to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account any accumulated impairment losses. - b.
 The accumulated depreciation is eliminated against the gross carrying amount of the asset.

-The amendment is effective for annual periods beginning on or after July 1, 2014.
-The amendment shall apply to all revaluations recognized in annual periods beginning on or after the date of initial application of this amendment and in the immediately preceding annual period.
-The amendment will have no impact on the Group's financial position or performance.
+This applies to all revaluations recognized in annual periods beginning on or after the date of initial application of this amendment and in the immediately preceding annual period.
+The Group will decide which of the above options shall be applied.